wp-plugins/gotmls/readme.txt

 There is no sure-fire way to protect your site from any kind of hack attempt.
 That said, some of the basic steps should include: hardening your password, keeping all your sites up-to-date, and regular scans with Anti-Malware software like [GOTMLS.NET](http://gotmls.net/)

+= Why does sucuri.net or the Google Safe Browsing Diagnostic page still say I'm infected after I have removed the malicious code? =

+sucuri.net caches the scan results and will not refresh your scan results until you click the small link near the bottom of the page that says "Force a Re-scan" to clear the cache.
+Google also caches your infected pages and will usually take some time before crawling your site again, but you can speed up that process by Requesting a Review in the Malware or Security section of [Google Webmaster Tools](https://www.google.com/webmasters/tools/).
+It's a good idea to have a Webmaster Tools account for your site anyway as it can provide lots of other helpful information about your site.

 == Screenshots ==

 1. The menu showing Anti-Malware options.